-QM and QFT frequently use the adjoint operation, hence it is convenient to also use the adjoint for Grassmann numbers.
+Quantum mechanics and QFT frequently use the adjoint operation, hence it is convenient to stick to hermitian conjugation for Grassmann numbers as well.

-One should pay attention in defining real and odd Grassmann numbers.
-An odd number which satisfies $a^{\dagger} = a$ is not real.
+One should pay attention in defining real and odd Grassmann numbers: An odd number which satisfies $a^{\dagger} = a$ is not real.
 In particular, the even product of two such numbers is imaginary